sia-steve/Slate/source/index.html.md

 }
 ```

-shows some general information about the state of the hostdb.
+Shows some general information about the state of the hostdb.

 ### Response